 b.
 As the FSI-wide experts on adult learning theory, instructional design, and training evaluation, the Office of Educational Policy advises the Director and Deputy Director on Institute-wide training-related issues and opportunities, and collaborates with FSI Deans and senior leadership on curricular and evaluation-related aspects of their School’s/Center’s portfolios.
 To that end, the Office of Educational Policy:

 (1) Oversees the curriculum development for all training programs;

 (2) Guides the appropriate integration of educational technology into training;

 (3) Articulates training evaluation policies and collaborates with senior leadership in the four Schools and the Transition Center to ensure evaluation is conducted following FSI standards and policies;

 (4) Is responsible for coordinating strategic plans that address the rigor and quality of training programs that align with FSI's vision and the mission of the Department;

 (5) Formulates policy and educational priorities to ensure the quality of FSI’s educational programs;

-(7) Supervises a team that includes expert staff who focus specifically on curriculum, training evaluation, educational technology, distance/virtual learning design and delivery, user-related aspects of an enterprise-wide Learning Management System, usability and efficacy-related aspects of FSI's information resource management, outreach, strategic planning, and regional training.
+(6) Is comprised of a team of expert staff who focus specifically on curriculum, training evaluation, educational technology, distance/virtual learning design and delivery, user-related aspects of an enterprise-wide Learning Management System, usability and efficacy-related aspects of FSI's information resource management, strategic planning, and regional training.

 1 FAM 294 OFFICE OF the executive director for management (FSI/EX)